envoyproxy/gateway/site/content/en/latest/user/circuit-breaker.md

 ## Test and customize circuit breaker settings

-This example will simulate a degraded backend that responds within 10 seconds by calling the `/delayed/10` endpoint of httpbin.
+This example will simulate a degraded backend that responds within 10 seconds by adding the `?delay=10s` query parameter to API calls.
 The hey tool will be used to generate 100 concurrent requests.

 ```shell
 hey -n 100 -c 100 -host "www.example.com"  http://${GATEWAY_HOST}/?delay=10s